Romulo-Moraes/Assembly-Toolkit/2. Registers/README.md

 ; First program
 mov rax, 0x4 ; move the value 0x4 to register rax add rax, 0x2 ; add 0x2 to rax, total: 0x6
-mov rbx, rax ; mov value of rax to rbx (rax still has 0x6) sub rbx, 0x3 ; subtract 0x3 from rbx, total: 0x3
+mov rbx, rax ; mov value of rax to rbx (rax still having 0x6) sub rbx, 0x3 ; subtract 0x3 from rbx, total: 0x3

 ; In the end, the register rax has the value 0x6 and rbx has the value 0x3.